 I hope that this review helps you decide if you want to use this planner in 2022 to help you prioritize self-care.
 If you did find this post helpful, be sure to let me know and feel free to share it with your friends.
 You never know who else might be on the hunt for a good planner right now.

 P.S.
-If a planner isn’t for you, but a self-care journal might, be on the look out for my review in early next year of the JMB Living Journal.
+If a planner isn’t for you, but a self-care journal might, check out the JMB Living Journal.
 I just ordered a quarterly subscription beginning with their Winter 2022 journal.
-While you wait for that review post (coming in February), you can check them out here.
-Also, be sure to subscribe to my blog so that you can get an email when all new posts are published, including the JMB Living Journal review (use the form below).
+You can check them out here.

 P.P.S.
 Don’t tell anyone, but I may or may not be featured in a small way in the Spring 2022 issue of JMB Living!
 You heard it here first!
 The creator reached out to me a few weeks ago and I was over the moon excited!
 I will definitely share once it’s out, so be sure you’re following me on Instagram because that’s likely where I’ll share it once I get my copy.